-hurricane dorian: hurricane prevention tips for pets
+hurricane prevention tips for pets

 Updated: August 29, 2019

 As we've seen with Hurricanes Harvey, Michael and Irma, natural disasters like hurricanes, tropical storms and flooding can be devastating for families and animals alike, but being prepared in advance can help you remain calm in the face of danger.
-This weekend, families in Florida and other coastal states may face another danger if Hurricane Dorian makes landfall around Labor Day as some models currently project.

 To help insure your hurricane disaster plan includes your pets, follow these tips from veterinarians Kim Smyth and Ernie Ward to prepare your pet for a hurricane.

-Before Hurricane Dorian hits
+Before the hurricane hits

 Keep calm when predictions begin.
 Pets can sense barometric pressure changes, so ease worry by speaking in a reassuring voice and making extra time for play and cuddling.

 If an evacuation order is issued, evacuate as soon as possible.
 Biding your time will only cause congestion on already busy evacuation routes, and if you are seeking room at a local shelter, you may lose your spot.
-As of Thursday morning, Florida Governor Ron DeSantis had declared a state of emergency to ensure local governments and emergency management agencies have ample time, resources and flexibility to get prepared, but so far no evacuation orders have been made.
-Residents are urged follow local reports and the FL Division of Emergency Management for updates.

 Find out which evacuation shelters allow pets ahead of time.
 You can contact local officials to find out where you can take pets before the storm hits.
 Your vet or a boarding facility may also take pets.
 Keep in mind, if you plan to use a shelter, many require you to register ahead of time.
 Open general and special needs shelters within the State of Florida can be found here.